 CBT is very successful in treating a number of mental health issues, mood disorders and addictions.
 Here are just some of the conditions that we use Cognitive Behavioural Therapy to treat:

 Permanent recovery always starts with a solid foundation.
 CBT is a valuable treatment that assists in the process of change, which is why all of our Counsellors are fully trained and qualified in delivering this specific treatment methodology.

 At Oasis Recovery Communities Runcorn we use CBT to treat all of our patients.
 Whether the individual elects to follow our 12 Step programme or Strengths programme, CBT can be successfully implemented to assist in the process of change and healing.
-We use aspects of CBT continually throughout our group treatments and also in individual one to one sessions.
-Our Counsellors practise person-centred methods of treatment; meaning that every aspect of the individual’s personal treatment needs are taken into account.
+We use aspects of CBT continually throughout our group treatments and also in the individual one to one sessions.
+Our Counsellors practise person-centred methods of treatment; meaning that every aspect of the individual’s personal treatment needs is taken into account.
 We aim to unearth and treat the root causes of each individual’s illness, leaving no stone left unturned.
-We provide each individual with the tools that they need to live a happy and drug free life, long after they have left the treatment environment.
+We provide each individual with the tools that they need to live a happy and drug-free life, long after they have left the treatment environment.